-How do women's movements respond to attacks on gender equality and emergent state hostility?
-In the context of hostile states and strong competition for access with anti-gender equality groups, women's rights organizations accommodate by changes in their capacities and changes in their strategies of advocating for women's rights.
-If threat and opposition is systematic and long term it can be incapacitating particularly for weaker and institutionally more dependent movements.
-Abeyance (Taylor, 2013) can emerge, like a last resort, when a movement is hardly able to openly challenge the state or function as usual.
-A move away from political activism towards academic feminism, organizing workshops, small group discussions is also a strategy that may be used, and is a familiar ground for many women's movements in CEE.
-However, threat and opposition can also reinvigorate activism and strengthen it (O'Dwyer, 2012).
-Giving up on political activism and the state might not be a good strategy for women's rights advocates given the importance of states in the provision of many basic women's rights.
-New strategies to persuade states and policymakers and to work with state actors may need to be identified.
-In this section we provide a framework for analyzing the ways in which women's movements alter and diversify their strategies and develop new capacities along the way.
+How do women's movement organizations respond to attacks on gender equality and emergent state hostility?
+In the context of hostile States and strong competition for access with anti-gender equality groups, women's rights organizations accommodate by changes in both their capacities and their strategies in advocating for women's rights.
+If threats and opposition are systematic and long term, these can be incapacitating particularly for weaker and institutionally more dependent movements.
+Abeyance89 can emerge, as a last resort, when a movement is hardly able to openly challenge the state or function as usual.
+A move away from political activism towards academic feminism, organizing workshops and small group discussions, is also a strategy that may be used and is familiar ground for many women's movement organizations in the CEE.
+However, threat and opposition can also reinvigorate activism and strengthen it.90 Giving up on political activism and the state might not be a good strategy for women's rights advocates given the importance of the state in the provision of many basic women's rights.
+New strategies to persuade States and policymakers and to work with state actors may need to be identified.
+In this section, we provide a framework for analysing the ways in which women's movements alter and diversify their strategies and develop new capacities along the way.

-We propose to capture changes by looking at three dimensions: changes in movement capacities, changes in strategies of engagement with states and new patterns of coalition building.
+We propose to capture changes by looking at three dimensions: changes in movement capacities, changes in strategies of engagement with the state and new patterns of coalition building.